 She wondered if she was doing enough for her daughters.
 She worked all the time, had no car, too many bills.
 The girls wore mostly hand made clothes and their cousin's hand me downs.
 The negative thoughts began to roll over her and she stopped them right away.
 There was always so much to be done, and it was her job to see to it.
 There was always a way to make things good, make things right.
 Things always worked out.
 Like having a Christmas tree.
 Last year, they had taped sheets of white typing paper on the wall, then drew a tree on it.
 Shannon and Cory had decorated it with ornaments cut from colored construction paper.
 It was hard to take it down after the holidays because it was so pretty.

+The wagon that now sat in parts on her porch, had been her Christmas gift to Shannon when she was still two years old, but it soon became an integral part of their lives, a trusted and reliable friend.
 The bright red wagon was a bed for dolls, stray puppies and kittens, pet Guinea pigs and often for Cory when the kids played house.
 Shannon had even been known to take her nap in the wagon with plenty of blankets over and under, her favorite stuffed animal at her head and her legs hanging over the end.
 It was a wheeled laundry basket, hauling hand washed clothes from the bathtub to the line out back.
 It was even a moving van when they came from the duplex four doors down the street.
 It was a go-cart and a grocery cart, making several trips each week.
 When there were too many groceries someone would have to walk, and that was usually Shannon.
-Cory was too little to walk too far and she got to ride in the baby back pack most of the time anyway.
-If you had to walk, that meant you had to pull some, too and to Shannon, there was as much honor in pulling as there was in riding, if not more.
+Cory was too little to walk far and she got to ride in the baby back pack most of the time anyway.
+If you had to walk, that meant you had to pull some, and to Shannon, there was as much honor in pulling as there was in riding, if not more.

-"You mean we're still here??
+"You mean we're still here?"
 Elizabeth waved her hand in a circle over her head to signal the band to wind it up, and made her final rounds as they announced the end of the night from the band stand.
 In another thirty minutes they were all out the door.

-It had turned cold after the rain had stopped and she was glad LaVern had offered her a ride home.
+It had turned cold after the rain stopped and she was glad LaVern had offered her a ride home.
 They sky was clear and full of stars, it would be a beautiful day tomorrow.

-?Do you need to stop at the store??
+"Do you need to stop at the store?"
 Vern asked.

 "No, thanks.
 We did that adventure this afternoon.
 Boy, did we get wet, too!
 The wagon broke on the way home.
-Hey, you work at LTV, don?t you??
-LaVern nodded in reply. ?Well, this guy stopped to help us get our stuff out of the water when the wagon broke, and he gave us a ride to the house.
-His name tag said Fred, but I couldn't read the last name because the print was smaller.
+Hey, you work at LTV, don't you?"
+LaVern nodded in reply.
+"Well, this guy stopped to help us get our stuff out of the water when the wagon broke, and he gave us a ride to the house.
+His name tag said "Fred" but I couldn't read the last name because the print was smaller.
 It was real nice of him.
 No one else would even let us get out of the way.
-They just kept driving by, splashing water on us.?
+They just kept driving by, splashing water on us."

 It was really cold now, she could see her breath as she stopped at the door to take a look at the winter sky.
-Her heart was a bit heavy as the turned to go in the door, and her breath hung in a mist about her head as she knelt on the living room floor to light the free-standing gas furnace.
+Her heart was a bit heavy as she turned to go in the door, and her breath hung in a mist about her head as she knelt on the living room floor to light the free-standing gas furnace.

 It was beautiful morning just like she thought it would be.
 She went out to the still soggy back yard to hang some laundry and noticed the girls at the back window making faces at her.
 She made a face back at them and turned to hang a shirt, but when she looked back at the window they were gone.
 Something made her start for the door.
 Cory met her at the back porch, bare feet dancing on the frozen concrete.

-?Ooooohhh Mommy!
-Come see!? she wiggled and squirmed as Elizabeth scooped her up and hurried into the house.
+"Ooooohhh Mommy!
+Come see!" she wiggled and squirmed as Elizabeth scooped her up and hurried into the house.

-?What?s going on?
-Where is your sister??
+"What's going on?
+Where is your sister?"

 "He's here, Mommy!
-He?s here!?
-Cory had her mother?s face in both her little hands, nodding and emphasizing ?he?.
+He's here!"
+Cory had her mother's face in both her little hands, nodding and emphasizing "HE".

-?Him, him.
-Looook!?
+"Him, him.
+Looook!"
 As Elizabeth came to the door, she saw Shannon standing on the porch with Fred.
 She was bouncing at the knees, both hands covering her mouth like she always did when she was excited.
 Fred looked up at Elizabeth and smiled as she stepped outside to see the cause of all the excitement.

-?I told my wife what happened,?
-Fred said. ?We had this old wagon in the garage from when our boys used to have a paper route...?
+"I told my wife what happened," Fred said.
+"We had this old wagon in the garage from when our boys used to have a paper route."

-"But, it looks new!?
+"But, it looks new!"

-?Oh, I...?
-She was watching the girls who were already in the wagon measuring it for size, fussing over who would get to pull first. ?Thank you.
-I never expected this, never at all.?
-She looked at Fred. ?I was just so tickled you gave us a ride home.?
+"Oh, I.."
+She was watching the girls who were already in the wagon measuring it for size, fussing over who would get to pull first.
+"Thank you.
+I never expected this, never at all."
+She looked at Fred.
+"I was just so tickled you gave us a ride home."

 Shannon and Cory got suddenly quiet, they were watching their Mom, eyes dancing.
 She hadn't exactly accepted the wagon yet, but Fred didn't give her a chance to turn it down.

-?Merry Christmas,? she smiled through brimming eyes as they stood on the porch and watched him drive away.
+She smiled through brimming eyes as they stood on the porch and watched him drive away.